The white concrete structure of the USS Arizona floating monument on a Pearl Harbor Memorial Hawaii tour.

 Tickets to gain access to the floating memorial over the USS Arizona are strongly recommended.
 There was a standby area, but the lines were long and there are no guarantees of getting in, though they do the best they can to accommodate everyone.

-Inside the floating USS Arizona Memorial is a somber memorial.
-The marble wall lists all the names of those lost during the attack.
+The marble wall inside the shrine stands as a somber tribute listing the names of those lost during the attack.

 Tour Options